russell/fairy-slipper-migration/api_doc/identity/v3-tags.rst

    Manages regions.

-   A region is a general division of an OpenStack deployment.You can associate zero or more sub-regions with a regionto create a tree- like structured hierarchy.
+   A region is a general division of an OpenStack deployment.
+You can associate zero or more sub-regions with a region to create a tree- like structured hierarchy.

-   Although a region does not have a geographical connotation, adeployment can use a geographical name for a region, such as ``us- east`` .
+   Although a region does not have a geographical connotation, a deployment can use a geographical name for a region, such as ``us- east`` .